celalcakiroglu/tsc/_build/html/_sources/WebGL_Tri.txt

    </body>
    </html>

+The quality of the triangular mesh in the above example can be improved by clicking on the 'Flip' button.

-The above canvas responds to mouse clicks by drawing a dot.
-Using mouse clicks the boundary of the domain to be meshed can be defined.
+In the above canvas a new triangulation can be started by clicking on the 'Redefine boundary' button.
+The canvas responds to mouse clicks by drawing a dot.
+Using mouse clicks the boundary of the domain can be defined.
 Once the vertices constituting the boundary are positioned on the canvas, the "boundary defined" button should be clicked.
-It is important that the boundary is defined either in a clockwise or in a counterclockwise manner.
+It is important that the boundary is defined either in clockwise or in counterclockwise direction.
 Also, the boundary should be convex (Any two points inside the boundary can be joined with a line which does not intersect the boundary).
 In the next step the interior of the boundary is populated with vertices with random position.
 In this process the random vertices are generated between the maximum and minimum x and y coordinates of the boundary vertices.
 In order to determine if a randomly generated vertex is inside the boundary or not, the following steps are applied [1_]:

 - **Step 1**: For each newly generated interior vertex (test vertex), the y coordinate of this vertex is called the y-threshold.
 Find the edges constituting the boundary, which have one end above, the other end below the y-threshold.
 If one vertex of an edge is exactly on the y-threshold, then this vertex is assumed to be above the threshold.
 This is an arbitrary decision.
 If we choose the other way round it would work too as long as this rule is applied consistently.